 Day 2 in the Blue Mountains

-Enjoy a little adventure on day two with a day of canyoning with BMAC.
-They offer full day and half day trips at various locations throughout the Blue Mountains, suitable for different levels.
+Enjoy a little adventure on day two with a day of canyoning and abseiling.
+The full-day tours visit various locations throughout the Blue Mountains such as Serendipity and Empress Canyons, suitable for different levels.
 We did the Serendipity Canyon, which I highly recommend.
-This is a full day (9 hour) experience with lunch included, featuring four abseils, a rock jump, and a visit to a glow worm cave.
+This experience includes lunch, featuring four abseils, a rock jump, and a visit to a glow worm cave.

 Day 3 in the Blue Mountains

 Another early start for your second hike to Lockley’s Pylon.